arickert/thedigradio/_posts/2025-07-28-newsletter.md

 ---
-title: 'Newsletter #103: Slobodian Review'
+title: 'Newsletter #103: The Fascists and the Neoliberals'
 permalink: newsletter103
 layout: post
 ---